 - And remember, only wash when you have a full load.

-For more tips on water-efficient washing machines, check out the following advice:
+For more tips on water-efficient washing machines, check out tips from Sustainability Victoria.

 Greywater must be used within 24 hours of collection unless it has been treated.

 The simplest and cheapest option to store greywater is with a bucket or a container.

 Another option is to connect a greywater diverter to your outdoor piping, and collect the water in a large container.
 Note that permanent greywater systems require approval from your local council and must be installed by a licenced plumber.
 For more information, check out greywater advice from the EPA.